-This semester based subject will provide students with an introduction to VCE Food Studies.
-Students will investigate topics such as food origins, including food around the world, nutrition, healthy eating and the science of food.
+This semester-based subject will provide students with an introduction to VCE Food Studies.
+Students will investigate topics such as food origins, including food around the world, digestion, nutrition, healthy eating, and the science of food.
 Students will undertake a range of practical sessions that will include cooking, practical and sensory analysis.
-This subject is strongly recommended for those interested in undertaking Food Studies at VCE level.
+This is a pathway subject strongly recommended for those interested in undertaking Food Studies at VCE level.

-FOOD FOR LIFE, FOOD FOR WORK
+FOOD FOR LIFE

-This semester based subject will provide students with the basic knowledge and skills to cook a range of healthy nutritious meals at home.
-This subject will also assist to develop skills for those interested in a hospitality pathway.
-Students will investigate labelling and packaging systems, budgeting and tools and equipment used in the professional kitchen.
+This semester-based subject will provide students with the basic knowledge and skills to cook a range of healthy nutritious meals at home.
+This subject will also assist to develop skills for those interested in a hospitality pathway. will Students investigate labelling and packaging tools systems, budgeting and and equipment used in the professional kitchen.
 This subject caters for students who have a strong interest in the practical aspect of food technology.